ARMmbed/mbed-os-example-client/README.md

 ### Non listed board support

-Apart from the listed configurations, this example can work on other mbed OS supported hardware boards which support any of the given network interface including Ethernet, WiFi, Mesh (6LoWPAN) or Thread, provided the configuration fulfills condition that the target hardware has TLS entropy implemented for it.
+Apart from the listed configurations, this example can work on other Mbed OS supported hardware boards which support any of the given network interface including Ethernet, WiFi, Mesh (6LoWPAN) or Thread, provided the configuration fulfills condition that the target hardware has TLS entropy implemented for it.
 On devices where hardware entropy is not present, TLS is disabled by default.
 This would result in compile time failures or linking failures.

 To learn why entropy is required, read the [TLS Porting guide](https://docs.mbed.com/docs/mbed-os-handbook/en/5.2/advanced/tls_porting/).

-Also, the complete example configuration of mbed Client, the selected network interface and mbed OS components must fit into hardware's given memory size (Flash size and RAM size).
+Also, the complete example configuration of Mbed Client, the selected network interface and Mbed OS components must fit into hardware's given memory size (Flash size and RAM size).

 <span class="notes">**Note:** On non-K64F boards, there is no unregistration functionality and button presses are simulated through timer ticks incrementing every 15 seconds.</span>